qrzn23/min/wip/confessions/content.md

 I had completed The Sword of Song before I left Paris and left it to be printed with Philippe Renouard, one of the best men in Paris.
 I intended to issue it privately.
 I had no longer any ideas about the “best publisher”.
 I felt in a dull way that it was a sort of duty to make my work accessible to humanity; but I had no idea of reaping profit or fame thereby.

-[« back to toc]

-unicursal hexagram

-The Mystical Adventure
-Chapter 45.
+### Chapter 45.

 On the thirteenth of July I went to Edinburgh, partly to renew my stock of wines and partly to pick up some kind of companion-housekeeper, but ostensibly toe meet Gerald Kelly who was due to spend the summer at Strathpeffer.
 His sister Rose was engaged to a man named Howell, who was coming from America to marry her in a few weeks.

 I engaged a companion-housekeeper easily enough.
 What a man wants is a woman whom he can take down from the shelves when required and who can be trusted to stay on them when not.
 It is true that a woman is much more amusing when she possesses individuality and initiative, but it is the basest kind of sensuality to wish to be amused.
 The ideal woman should prevent a man from being amused or disturbed in any way, whether by his won passions or the incidents of everyday life.
 I forget the surname of the lady whom I chose to fill this important position.
 Let her stand in history by the unassuming title of “Red-headed Arabella”.
 It was arranged that she should come and take up her duties towards the middle of August.
-I only stayed two or three days in Edinburgh and, having attended to the matter of wine and woman, completed the triad by writing The God-Eater.
+I only stayed two or three days in Edinburgh and, having attended to the matter of wine and woman, completed the triad by writing *The God-Eater*.

 This sort play is singularly unsatisfactory as a work of art, but extremely significant as a piece of autohagiography.
 The explanatory note in my Collected Works is itself obscure.

-The idea of this obscure and fantastic play is a follows: By a glorious act human misery is secured (history of Christianity).
+> The idea of this obscure and fantastic play is a follows: By a glorious act human misery is secured (history of Christianity).
+>

-Hence, appreciation of the personality of Jesus is no excuse for being a Christian.
+> Hence, appreciation of the personality of Jesus is no excuse for being a Christian.
+>

-Inversely, by a vile and irrational series of acts human happiness is secured (story of the play).
+> Inversely, by a vile and irrational series of acts human happiness is secured (story of the play).
+>

-Hence, attacks on the mystics of history need not cause us to condemn mysticism.
+> Hence, attacks on the mystics of history need not cause us to condemn mysticism.
+>

-Also, the knowledge of good and evil is a tree whose fruit man has not yet tasted: so that the devil cheated Eve indeed; or (more probably) Eve cheated Adam.
+> Also, the knowledge of good and evil is a tree whose fruit man has not yet tasted: so that the devil cheated Eve indeed; or (more probably) Eve cheated Adam.
 Unless (most probable of all) God cheated the devil and the fruit was a common apple after all. (“Cf”.
-H. Maudsley, Life in Mind and Conduct.)
+H. Maudsley, *Life in Mind and Conduct.*)

-The influence of The Golden Bough and the Spencerian philosophers whom I was reading is apparent.
+The influence of *The Golden Bough* and the Spencerian philosophers whom I was reading is apparent.
 In the last paragraphs, too, is evidence that I still clung to Shelley's dream of a regenerated humanity.
 There is a touch of the influence of a man named L. C. R. Duncombe Jewell, the eldest son of a Plymouth Brother at Streatham, who had “gone to the bad” by becoming a Roman Catholic.
 I had asked him to spend a week at Boleskine and he had managed somehow or other to settle down there as my factor.
 I suppose he saved me trouble in one way or another, and was some sort of companion.
 He called himself Ludovic Cameron, being a passionate Jacobite and having a Cameron somewhere in his family tree.
 He was very keen on the Celtic revival and wanted to unite the five Celtic nations in an empire.
 In this political project he had not wholly succeeded: but he had got as far as designing a flag.
 And, oh so ugly!

 All this seemed childish to me, but no more so than imperialism, and it had the advantage of being rather charming and entirely harmless.
 It is strange to look back on myself at twenty-seven, completely persuaded of the truth of the most extravagant claims of mysticism and magick yet completely disillusioned with regard to the universe.
 I was inclined to minimize my activity in every respect.
 The importation of Red-headed Arabella had only one motive — to arrange my life so as to reduce the elements of disturbance to the lowest possible point.